12 May - 26 Jul 2013

 New York, NY 10019,

-Florian Ortkrass and Hannes Koch were both born in 1975 in Germany.
-The two met at Brunel University, graduating in 2002, before going on to study at the Royal College of Art.
-They founded Random International in 2005.
-Based in London with an outpost in Berlin, the studio today employs a large and diverse team of creatives.
+Artists Florian Ortkrass and Hannes Koch were both born in 1975 in Germany and met at Brunel University before going on to complete their Masters at the Royal College of Art.
+They founded Random International following their graduation from the RCA in 2005.

-Their work is also found in the permanent collections of the Museum of Modern Art New York, the Victoria & Albert Museum London, the Sharjah Art Foundation Sharjah, UAE, the Maxine & Stuart Frankel Foundation for Art Detroit, the YUZ Foundation Shanghai, and the Los Angeles County Museum of Art LA.
+Their work is also found in the permanent collections of the Museum of Modern Art New York, the Victoria & Albert Museum London, the Maxine & Stuart Frankel Foundation for Art Detroit, the YUZ Foundation Shanghai, and the Los Angeles County Museum of Art LA.